 Getting a static IP address

 You start out with an ephemeral IP address that could change.
-If you want to attach a domain to your IP address, you should convert your ephemeral IP address into a static IP address.
+If you want to attach a good ranking domain which you can find on https://www.spamzilla.io to your IP address, you should convert your ephemeral IP address into a static IP address.
 This document describes how to do this.

 Creating nameservers and attaching your server to your domain